Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 - Computer Predicted Total: 159.4

-Arizona has put together a 10-3-0 record against the spread this season, while Colorado is 7-4-0.
-The Wildcats have hit the over in seven games, while Buffaloes games have gone over seven times.
-Arizona has a 7-3 record against the spread while going 7-3 overall in the last 10 contests.
-Colorado has gone 6-4 against the spread and 9-1 overall in its last 10 contests.
+Arizona's record against the spread so far this season is 10-3-0, and Colorado's is 7-4-0.
+In terms of hitting the over, games involving the Wildcats are 7-6-0 and the Buffaloes are 7-4-0.
+Arizona has a 7-3 record against the spread while going 7-3 overall over the past 10 games.
+Colorado has gone 6-4 against the spread and 9-1 overall in its last 10 games.

 Bet on this or any college basketball matchup at BetMGM